muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-But you are a financier, libertard, so you are literally the last person who can justfully make that comment.
+You are a financier, libertard, so you are literally the last person who can justfully make that comment.

 "New generation wants to earn money without adding value"